usds/us-forms-system/docs/getting-started/tutorial.md

 ...
 ```

-Wonderful!
-Now we have a ZIP code field.
-Let's test entering an invalid ZIP code.
-Enter an invalid entry and focus away from the ZIP code field:
+You're part way there; you have a ZIP code field.
+To test it, type an invalid ZIP code and focus away from the ZIP code field:
 ![ZIP code pattern error](../images/zip-pattern-error.png)

-Uh oh!
-While the form caught that the entry wasn't correct, and displayed an error to the user, the error isn't particularly readable.

-We can add custom error messages to our form for specific cases.
-Again, since this is related to what is displayed to the user, custom error messages go in the `uiSchema`:
+While the form caught that the entry wasn't correct and displayed an error, the error isn't particularly human-readable.
+You can add custom error messages to your form for specific cases.
+Because custom error messages are displayed to the user, they go in the `uiSchema`:

 ```js
 ...